 - Foundations (other than foundations which support a building or structure) on which machinery or equipment is installed.

 - All other tangible property (other than real property) which is being held for sale in the ordinary course of a trade or business, held, used, or consumed in connection with the production of income, or held as an investment.

-Personal Property, such as goods, wares, and merchandise.
-Anything that has physical attributes: can actually be seen and handled physically.
+Tangible Personal Property: Personal Property, such as furniture, boats, boat lifts that may be sold with the property.
+Anything that has physical attributes and can actually be seen and handled physically.